ScottMSaller/local-llm-cli/README.md

 # Guru CLI - Your Local LLM Command Line Interface 🧘‍♂️

 A powerful command-line interface for interacting with LM Studio's local LLM server.
-Get instant AI responses right in your terminal with real-time token streaming.
+Get instant AI responses right in your terminal with real-time token streaming and conversation memory.

 ## Prerequisites